shackcrack007/hybrid-attacks-course-template/README.md

 # Preparation instructions for hybrid lab deployment
 #### The lab is comprised from an Active Directory domain + VMs, synced to an Entra tenant, hosted on Azure VMs

+WARNING: Deploying this infrastructure in your Entra ID and Azure environment may incur additional costs, and any security risks associated with its deployment and use are solely your responsibility.

 ![lab](pics/lab.png)

 **As part of the lab setup, you will:**